Health Care FSA

 How can you lower your taxable income this year with your FSA?

 Contributions to your FSAs are tax-deductible, and the funds are tax-free when used for qualified expenses.
-For example, if you contribute $2,000 annually to your FSA and your base salary is $30,000- you will only be taxed on $28,000 come tax season.
+For example, if you contribute $2,000 annually to your FSA and your base salary is $60,000- you will only be taxed on $58,000 of gross income (note, this example is only considering the FSA component of taxes).

 Health Care FSA FAQ

 The annual amount you elect to contribute will be divided into equal amounts and deducted from your first two paychecks of each month on a before-tax basis for a total of 24 pay periods per year.
-As you incur and pay for eligible expenses, you submit claims for reimbursement with copies of your receipt(s) or Explanation(s) of Benefits to PayFlex, our FSA third-party administrator.
+As you incur and pay for eligible expenses, you can use your PayFlex Visa card or submit claims for reimbursement with copies of your receipt(s)/Explanation(s) of Benefits to PayFlex, our FSA third-party administrator.
 PayFlex pays approved claims on a daily basis.

 Generally, you are not required to be enrolled in McClatchy's medical coverage to be eligible for a health care FSA, you just have to be an employee of an employer who offers an FSA.